-Planning a trip of any kind is a huge undertaking but how does one plan a group trip without losing their mind?
+Group vacation planning of any kind is a huge undertaking but how to plan a group trip without losing your mind?
 That’s a special skill that we can help with.

 So where do you start?
 Do you pick a destination and then decide on activities and accommodations?
 Or do you let the destination choose you by searching for unique places to stay?
 You may even first want to decide on a common “theme” for the trip, like hiking or surfing, and then narrow down the rest.